pvorb/learn-you-a-haskell/en/09-input-and-output.md

 remember your pattern matching, this means that the first argument will get bound to command and the rest of them will get bound to args.
-If we call our program like todo add todo.txt "Spank the monkey", command will be "add" and args will be ["todo.xt", "Spank the monkey"].
+If we call our program like todo add todo.txt "Spank the monkey", command will be "add" and args will be ["todo.txt", "Spank the monkey"].

 In the next line, we look up our command in the dispatch list.
 Because "add" points to add, we get Just add as a result.
 We use pattern